 Visitors get to push the ball

-Through numerous exhibitions ADA is getting immense attention from visitors and the best part is, you do not have to be an artist yourself to enjoy the experience.
-Visitors get to push the ball which moves freely in space because it is not attached to anything and as the ball comes into contact with the surrounding walls, the charcoal sticks draw ambiguous lines on them.
-The result of what is drawn is never predictable and it is perhaps this feeling of suspense that keeps visitors coming back.
+Through numerous exhibitions, ADA is getting immense attention from visitors and the best part is, you do not have to be an artist yourself to enjoy the experience.
+Visitors get to push the ball, which moves freely in space because it is not attached to anything.
+As the ball comes into contact with the surrounding walls, the charcoal sticks draw ambiguous lines on them.
+The result of what is drawn is never predictable.
+It is perhaps this feeling of suspense that keeps visitors coming back.

 How it is made